azagniotov/stubby4j/README.md

 ##### Please note:
-1. POSTed duplicate or incomplete data will result in an error from the server.
+1. New POSTed data will purge the previous stub data from memory.
 2. POSTed stub data will be lost on server restart.
 If you want to use the same stub data all over again, load it from configuration file
 ________________________________________________